qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - what is the green emblem that is beside my mail?
 - what is the green emblem beside my emails?
 - what is the green icon that appears beside my email
+- what is the green image beside my email
+- what is the green icon beside my email
+- what is the green image beside my mail
+- what is the green icon beside my mail
+- what is this green icon showing beside my emails?
+- what does this green icon represent?
+- what does the green icon mean?

 ## intent:greet
 - hey